FrenkelS/Doom8088/README.md

  - No saving and loading
  - No multiplayer
  - No PWADs
+ - No screen resizing, but there are high and low graphic detail modes
+ - Rotating overlaid automap
  - Supports only Doom 1 Episode 1
  - Only demo3 is in sync
  - Lots of crashes due to memory issues